Renters insurance helps you protect precious belongings and treasured keepsakes from any hazard.

 Here’s a sampling of insurance companies that offer both auto insurance and renters insurance quotes, along with discounts for bundling the two policies.

 GEICO is one of the largest insurers in the U.S. and offers both renters insurance and auto insurance.
 What’s more, buying both policies from GEICO can make you eligible for their multi-policy discount.
 You can get additional discounts on your renters policy if you have security features like a burglar alarm, a smoke alarm, or fire extinguishers.

 Allstate Insurance was #3 on Insurify’s Best Homeowners Insurance Companies of 2020 and offers the option to bundle your auto insurance and renters insurance policies for a substantial discount.
 You can get a renters insurance policy through Allstate for as little as $4 per month.
-Available discounts include the “55 and retired discount” for retirees, a claim-free discount that saves you money for every year you don’t make a claim on your renters insurance, and an auto-pay discount.
+Other deals include the “55 and retired discount” for retirees, a claim-free discount that saves you money for every year you don’t make a claim on your renters insurance, and an auto-pay discount.

 - Set your deductibles as high as you can manage.
 Ideally, your deductible for both renters and auto insurance will be low enough that you can afford to cover said deductible in an emergency but high enough that you will only want to put in a claim if there’s significant damage.
-A high deductible makes your insurance premiums much lower, and it discourages petty claims—an important factor since having a lot of claims on your record can raise your insurance premiums and even inspire your carriers to cancel your policy.

-Car and renters insurance discounts
+Other car and renters insurance discounts

 - Belonging to certain organizations or professions may get you discounts on your insurance premiums.
-For example, AAA membership often makes you eligible for discounts, and many insurers have military discounts for both active military personnel and veterans.
+For example, AAA membership often makes you eligible for discounts, and many insurers offer military discounts for both active military personnel and veterans.